 Due to the lack of space for the foetus to grow properly in a short uterus, there is a possibility for such babies to have a short height in their later years.
 However, it does not hold true for everyone.
 There are cases where a child born to a petite woman grows taller than her parents.

 3. Can a Short Woman Give Birth Naturally?

 Not all short women have non-conventional or unnatural deliveries.
 Hence, there are possibilities for short women to give birth naturally.
-However, they are more susceptible to face pregnancy complications while giving birth than others.
+However, they are more susceptible to facing pregnancy complications while giving birth than others.

 Short height is not the only factor which affects pregnancy.
 Hence, it is recommended that you consult your doctor and focus on taking proper care of yourself to ensure a smooth delivery.